Testing a nonlinear solution of the Israel-Stewart theory: Preliminaries of the Israel-Stewart theory

+where in the limit $\tau\rightarrow 0$, we have the non-causal Eckart's theory \cite{Eckart:1940te}.
+This latter case is not considered in this work and we will define $\Delta$ later in this section.
+Therefore, the Hubble parameter for a universe dominated only by a dissipative fluid obeys the following transport equation \cite{Cruz:2016rqi,Cruz:2017bcv} \begin{widetext}

-where the dot denotes derivatives with respect to the cosmic time.
-Some remarks are in order: $\epsilon$ is a constant parameter, the bulk viscosity coefficient, $\xi$, has been chosen of the form $\xi_{0}\rho^{s}$, being $\xi_{0}$ a constant, $s$ an arbitrary real parameter and $\rho$ is the energy density of the fluid.
-An expanding evolution can take place in a scenario for an universe with viscous DM and a cosmological constant, see for instance Ref. \cite{ultima}; de Sitter solutions are allowed by such model for some specific values of the parameter $s$, being $s=1/2$ one of them.
-Although the above election for the bulk viscosity coefficient is widely used in the literature, it is still arbitrary.
-The election $s=1/2$ also has the important property of simplifying the Eq. (\ref{eq:trans}) in order to integrate it.
-In the previous equation we have defined
+\end{widetext} where the dot denotes derivatives with respect to the cosmic time.
+Some remarks are in order: $\epsilon$ is a constant parameter that accounts for the causality of the model, the bulk viscosity has been chosen proportional to the energy density of the dissipative fluid of the form $\xi=\xi_{0}\rho^{s}$, being $\xi_{0}$ a positive constant and $s$ an arbitrary real parameter.
+An expanding evolution can take place in a scenario for a universe with viscous DM and a cosmological constant, see for instance Ref. \cite{Cruz:2018yrr}; de Sitter solutions are allowed by such model for some specific values of the parameter $s$, being $s=1/2$ one of them.
+Although the above election for the bulk viscosity is widely used in the literature, it is still arbitrary.
+The election $s=1/2$ also has the important property of simplifying Eq. (\ref{eq:trans}) to integrate it, in which we defined

-being $T$ the barotropic temperature, which is generally written as, $T=T_{0}(\rho/\rho_{0})^{\omega/(1+\omega)}$, by means of the Gibbs integrability condition and $T_{0}$ is the value of the temperature when $\rho = \rho_{0}$.
-Therefore, the elected value for the parameter $s$ represents interesting physical scenarios; see for instance Refs. \cite{norman, nms, nms1}, where some aspects of the observed universe such as phantom regime and/or accelerated cosmic expansion were studied in the framework of viscous cosmology.\\
+being $T$ the barotropic temperature, which is generally written as $T=T_{0}(\rho/\rho_{0})^{\omega/(1+\omega)}$, by means of the Gibbs integrability condition and $T_{0}$ is the value of the temperature when $\rho = \rho_{0}$.
+Therefore, the elected value for the parameter $s$ represents interesting physical scenarios; see for instance Refs. \cite{Cruz:2016rqi,Cruz:2017bcv,Cruz:2017lbu}, where some aspects of the observed universe such as phantom regime and/or accelerated cosmic expansion were studied in the framework of viscous cosmology.